15 Expats Talk about Health Insurance and Healthcare in Ecuador

 Will I need to travel to see a specialist?

-"I have been able to find providers for all health issues here in Cuenca and all have been of good quality and excellent availability," commented one expat who moved to Cuenca.
+"I have been able to find providers for all health issues here in Cuenca and all have been of good quality and excellent availability," said one expat.

 Are common prescription medications available in Ecuador?